XenomLight/EduChain/readme.md

 5. **Earn Credentials:** Receive on-chain certificates after completing modules.

 ---
+## Data Storage

+EduChain stores user data, course data, and certificate NFT data directly on-chain for security and transparency.
+Currently, some features use APIs for dummy data during development and testing.

+---

+## NFT Certificates

+EduChain currently uses the [DIP-721] NFT standard for on-chain certificates.
+In the future, we plan to migrate to the [ICRC] NFT standard for broader interoperability and advanced features.

+---
 ## Vision

 By combining the openness and security of decentralized technology with the ease-of-use of traditional e-learning, EduChain empowers learners to:

 **Learn.
 Earn.
 On-chain.**

+For development purposes, you can read `readmeDEV.md`